wmduggan41/IS601.NJIT/README.md

-# The Internet: from birth to boom
+# The Internet: From birth to boom
 *Collaborating project assignment*
 ## Created by: Ron Munoz & Bill Duggan